Snapchat/KeyDB-docs/docs/config-file.md

 ################################## SECURITY ###################################

-# Warning: since Redis is pretty fast an outside user can try up to
+# Warning: since KeyDB is pretty fast an outside user can try up to
 # 1 million passwords per second against a modern box.
 This means that you
 # should use very strong passwords, otherwise they will be very easy to break.
 # Note that because the password is really a shared secret between the client